puneet4840/Azure-Tutorials/1 - Basics of Cloud Computing/Basic of Cloud Computing.md

 _A Data Center which is owned by an organization and offered its service to other organization in Public Cloud._

+**Definition: It is a cloud service that third-party cloud providers like AWS, Azure, etc provide to other companies or people over the internet.**

 Now Amazon or Microsoft came into the picture and start AWS and Azure cloud plaforms.
 Amazon and Microsft have built their data center all over the world and started offering on-demand servers.

 Big companies like Google can afford their own private cloud (Data Center), but mid-scale companies cannot, so this public cloud option has been started for those mid-scale companies.

 - **Data Center**: Collection of servers connected with each other is called Data Center.

+### Hybrid Cloud Concept.

+**Definition: It is a computing environment that combines on-premises data center (also called private cloud) with a public cloud, allowing data and application to be shared between them.**

+There are some companies that purchases on-demand cloud services from cloud provider like Azure or AWS and create their on-premises data center to handle sensitive data.
+This is called hybrid cloud.